 Introduction & Context

-Evaporative concentration is a unit operation in which solvent is removed as vapor from a dilute feed, thereby increasing the concentration of non-volatile solutes.
-The calculation is central to the design and rating of single-effect and multiple-effect evaporators, flash crystallisers, and re-boilers in the food, pharmaceutical, water-treatment, and chemical-process industries.
+Evaporative concentration is a unit operation in which solvent is removed as vapor from a dilute feed, thereby increasing the concentration of non‑volatile solutes.
+Understanding the principles and industrial applications of this process is essential for the design and rating of single‑effect and multiple‑effect evaporators, flash crystallisers, and re‑boilers across the food, pharmaceutical, water‑treatment, and chemical‑process industries.
 Accurate prediction of vapor flow and heat duty sets exchanger area, steam economy, and product quality.

 Methodology & Formulas